Principles and Practice of Engineering Exam (PE or P&P) - Professional Engineers

-The National Council of Examiners for Engineering and Surveying (NCEES) examination is given by the Maryland Board twice a year in April and October.
+The National Council of Examiners for Engineering and Surveying (NCEES) examination is given twice a year in April and October.
 Candidates will be examined in the discipline in which education and/or experience were gained.
 View the list of disciplines on the NCEES website.
 Please note that Maryland does not license PEs by discipline.

 An applicant may qualify for the Professional Engineers Examination by meeting the educational and/or experience requirements specified in one of the following subsections of the Professional Engineers law:

 Subsection 14-305(b) - EAC/ABET-APPROVED OPTION

 Has graduated from a college or university on completion of at least a four-year curriculum in engineering, or its equivalent, that the Board approves, and has at least four years of work experience in engineering that is satisfactory to the Board and that indicates to the Board that the applicant is competent to practice engineering, and has passed an eight-hour written examination in the fundamentals of engineering given by the Board;

 On May 11, 2017 the Board for Professional Engineers voted to no longer accept Washington Accord designations as “equivalent” to the NCEES Education Standard.